Skip to Content

 • Neutral oil

-For a crispy crust, use a bit more oil and set the heat to medium-high.
+For a crispy crust, use more oil and set the heat to medium-high.

 Please try frying one first, adjusting the amount of oil and heat level according to the results.

 Step 2 – Coarsely chop the broccoli on a cutting board.
 For babies, after cooking a bit longer in water, mash the broccoli.
-Drain of liquid.
+Drain of liquid and mix them with the rest of the ingredients.

 Preparation Variations